ps3120/BD-JB-1250/README.md

 Do not use any other AIO related fix or plugins with this.
 1. Load payload.bin (goldhen or ps4-hen) normally from USB.
 2. Send "[aiofix_network.elf](https://github.com/Gezine/BD-JB-1250/blob/main/payloads/lapse/src/org/bdj/external/aiofix_network.elf)" to HEN's BinLoader using network after HEN is initialized.
 3. You will get AIO patch completed notification.
+4. You need to send this elf file everytime you run Lapse exploit.
+5. Or make elf to plugin to load automatically when HEN is loaded.
 ---

 ### 8. Summary Table